 Access to utility room

-Because the solar array requires a lot of pipe and wire, you need to make sure your newly built home has this running through the entire frame.
+Because the solar array requires a lot of pipe and wire, you need to make sure newly built solar homes has this running through the entire frame.

-As mentioned, it’s not a good idea to place your solar panel on vent pipes or chimneys.
+As mentioned, it’s not a good idea to place your solar homes panels on vent pipes or chimneys.
 If these are visible, then they need to be planted by the ridge or the far bottom of the roof.
 Again, move the panels as far as south as you can.

 Roofs built with a code inside help in carrying the other loads of the panel.
 In the winter time, snow will fall off a pitched roof easier.

 Overall the best advice one can take is to do your research.
-When deciding to own a solar panel system it’s best to look at the overall expenses to make sure that they fit with your family’s budget.
+When deciding to own solar powered homes it’s best to look at the overall expenses to make sure that they fit with your family’s budget.
 Keep in mind, as the solar-powered home system market grows there will be several options to choose from.
 When seeking an installation technician get as many quotes as you can as multiple coats can save you money in the long run.

 More Articles by Agents Across the US About Solar